 |Airship by Kiel Figgins|

-You can download the airship here at Animation Buffet (a great site for free rigs); it forms part of Figgins's "Rig Set Five".
+You can download the airship here at Animation Buffet (an excellent site for free rigs); it forms part of Figgins's "Rig Set Five".

-It's a great rig for learning the principles of drag, follow-through and overlapping action.
+The Airship a great rig for learning the principles of drag, follow-through and overlapping action.
 The main rotor at the top powers the animation, but the pod underneath drags, follows-through and overlaps the main action.
 The trick is to bring the airship to a stop, and have the pod overshoot and settle.
+Check out the thumbnails below by way of a suggestion.

 There is a slider called Toprotation in the Channel Box in the main rotor control that allows you to adjust the speed of the rotors.
 Try a very high setting, such as 1,000, to get a really nice, fast spin.